j7i/publify/readme.md

 To get started make sure that you've cloned the repository and installed [yarn](https://yarnpkg.com/lang/en/).
 Navigate to the directory of the repository and install the dependencies using the command: `yarn` _(short for `yarn install`)_

-As this project is using firebase, make sure you have created a [new firebase project](https://firebase.google.com/docs/web/setup) by your own.
+As this project is using firebase, make sure you've created a [new firebase project](https://firebase.google.com/docs/web/setup).
-The next step is to provide your newly created projects credentials:
+The next step is to provide your newly created project credentials:

-1. Replace the client credentials inside `lib/@config/firebase/client.js` with your own.
+1. Replace the client credentials inside `lib/@config/firebase/client.js`
-2. Additionally we need to provide the server credentials e.g. as [now-secret](https://zeit.co/docs/v1/getting-started/secrets):
+2. Additionally you need to provide the server credentials e.g. as [now-secret](https://zeit.co/docs/v1/getting-started/secrets):
    _You already installed the required dev-dependency: [now-env](https://github.com/zeit/now-env)_

 - Create a file named `now-secrets.json` in the root directory of this repository.